-Although naval battle games are something of a niche genre, there are plenty of awesome games out there that focus mostly or entirely on naval battles.
+Although naval battle games are something of a niche genre, there are plenty of awesome games out there that focus mostly or entirely on naval battles and naval action ships.
 Whether you have to manage your fleet of aircraft and battleships to beat your enemy, defend your base, ports, and fleet, or launch raids to cut off naval routes and invade enemy territory, there are nautical warfare games for every scenario.

 Whether you’re an aspiring modern naval tactician, or looking to sail the high seas as an adventurous pirate in search of plunder, there are countless choices in the naval battle genre.

-Below are some of the best naval battle games on the PC Desktop, taking you from WWII and Modern naval combat to the 17th Century high seas, and everywhere in between.
+Below are some of the best naval battle games on the PC Desktop, taking you from WWII and Modern naval combat to the 17th Century high seas, and a lot of different ship games in between.

 Top Ten Naval Battle Games